 Early in the year, they’ll seek out skunk cabbage and dandelions.
 Later, the menu switches to berries, chokecherries and other fruits; and in the fall, it’s time for the bulky stuff – acorns, and beech nuts.
 Also, as fans of ants, larvae, bees and termites, they can often be tracked through signs of snacking, like flipped-over stones, or chewed rotting wood.

 Bird feeders should be taken down when bears are foraging most widely, from late March or early April, through to November.
-And if you keep bees, know that you are also offering a delicious meal to the bears, and that the best remedy is to install an electric fence around the hives.
+And if you keep bees, know that you are also offering a delicious meal to the bears, and that the best remedy is hire a fencing company to install an electric fence or get a fence rental around the hives.

 Contact between a human and a black bear happens very rarely.
 These animals are conflict-averse and wary of people.
 (And people are probably wary of the bears, which can run, for short distances, at up to 35 miles per hour.)
 But if you do meet a black bear, or you see them hanging around your yard, the advice is to move slowly and back away if you feel the need to escape.
 Alternatively, make them feel uncomfortable by yelling, clapping, and making yourself look big, mean and scary.
 Don’t corner them, but chase them away with a bullhorn, if you have one handy, or by banging pots and pans.

 Remember, it’s us, not the bears, who are the problem.
 So, try to avoid taking photos or feeding them.
 Instead, haze them, even invest in an animal-repelling device with built-in alarm and flashing lights.
 Encourage them to see your yard as a place of risk and no reward, and they’ll get the message.

 More information > dec.ny.gov/animals/6960.html